What people are thinking about about marriage may surprise you.

 - If there is a benefit in delaying marriage, Stanley believes that perhaps people are self-insuring to protect themselves from potential loss.
 However, the downside of that means they are doubling down on individualism versus interdependence.

 - Friends used to connect their friends to their future mate, but the data shows that more people are meeting online instead.
-If people wisely use these online systems to look for someone who is a better fit instead of being limited to only the people in their community, this is good news for relationships.
+If people wisely use these online systems to look for someone who is a better fit instead of limiting themselves to only the people in their community, this is good news for relationships.
 Stanley says people need to think about what they are looking for and intentionally surround themselves with people who share their values.

 - People are wrestling with the idea of marriage for various reasons.
 When the AFS asked what was essential to living a fulfilled life, marriage was the lowest thing on the list.
 A good living, education and a rewarding job were at the top.
 It could be that people are thinking if they have those three things, their chances of making marriage work are greater, but no one knows for sure.